zarajalal/Consolidation_project/README.md

 Sample play:

-Enter player names separated by commas:player 1, player 2, player 3
+Enter player names separated by commas: player 1, player 2, player 3

-player 1's score: 0
-player 1 rolled: (3, 1, 6)
-Do you want to stop and score your current roll? (yes/no): yes player 1's score: 10
+player 1's score: 0 player 1 rolled: (3, 1, 6) Do you want to stop and score your current roll? (yes/no): yes
+player 1's score: 10

 player 2's score: 0
- player 2 rolled: (4, 4, 2)
-Fixed dice: Number 4 was rolled twice.
-Do you want to reroll the non-fixed dice? (yes/no) yes player 2 rerolled: (4, 4, 1)
-Do you want to reroll the non-fixed dice? (yes/no) yes player 2 rerolled: (4, 4, 6)
-Do you want to reroll the non-fixed dice? (yes/no) no player 2's score: 14
+player 2 rolled: (4, 4, 2) Fixed dice: Number 4 was rolled twice.
+Do you want to reroll the non-fixed dice? (yes/no) yes player 2 rerolled: (4, 4, 1) Do you want to reroll the non-fixed dice? (yes/no) yes player 2 rerolled: (4, 4, 6) Do you want to reroll the non-fixed dice? (yes/no) no player 2's score: 14

 player 3's score: 0
- player 3 rolled: (1, 6, 2)
-Do you want to stop and score your current roll? (yes/no): no player 3 rolled: (6, 5, 3)
-Do you want to stop and score your current roll? (yes/no): yes player 3's score: 14
+player 3 rolled: (1, 6, 2) Do you want to stop and score your current roll? (yes/no): no player 3 rolled: (6, 5, 3) Do you want to stop and score your current roll? (yes/no): yes player 3's score: 14

 player 1's score: 10
-player 1 rolled: (3, 4, 4)
-Fixed dice: Number 4 was rolled twice.
-Do you want to reroll the non-fixed dice? (yes/no) yes player 1 rerolled: (3, 4, 4)
-Do you want to reroll the non-fixed dice? (yes/no) yes player 1 rerolled: (4, 4, 4)
+player 1 rolled: (3, 4, 4) Fixed dice: Number 4 was rolled twice.
+Do you want to reroll the non-fixed dice? (yes/no) yes player 1 rerolled: (3, 4, 4) Do you want to reroll the non-fixed dice? (yes/no) yes player 1 rerolled: (4, 4, 4) Tupled out!
-Tupled out!
 Zero points for this turn. player 1's score: 10

 player 2's score: 14
- player 2 rolled: (5, 4, 1)
-Do you want to stop and score your current roll? (yes/no): no player 2 rolled: (4, 4, 4)
+player 2 rolled: (5, 4, 1) Do you want to stop and score your current roll? (yes/no): no player 2 rolled: (4, 4, 4) Tupled out!
-Tupled out!
 Zero points for this turn. player 2's score: 14

 player 3's score: 14
- player 3 rolled: (1, 6, 5)
-Do you want to stop and score your current roll? (yes/no): no player 3 rolled: (2, 3, 5)
-Do you want to stop and score your current roll? (yes/no): no player 3 rolled: (1, 1, 4)
-Fixed dice: Number 1 was rolled twice.
-Do you want to reroll the non-fixed dice? (yes/no)yes player 3 rerolled: (1, 1, 4)
-Do you want to reroll the non-fixed dice? (yes/no)yes player 3 rerolled: (1, 1, 6)
-Do you want to reroll the non-fixed dice? (yes/no)no player 3's score: 22
+player 3 rolled: (1, 6, 5) Do you want to stop and score your current roll? (yes/no): no player 3 rolled: (2, 3, 5) Do you want to stop and score your current roll? (yes/no): no player 3 rolled: (1, 1, 4) Fixed dice: Number 1 was rolled twice.
+Do you want to reroll the non-fixed dice? (yes/no) yes player 3 rerolled: (1, 1, 4) Do you want to reroll the non-fixed dice? (yes/no) yes player 3 rerolled: (1, 1, 6) Do you want to reroll the non-fixed dice? (yes/no) no player 3's score: 22

-player 1's score: 10
-player 1 rolled: (4, 3, 2)
-Do you want to stop and score your current roll? (yes/no): no player 1 rolled: (3, 6, 2)
+player 1's score: 10 player 1 rolled: (4, 3, 2) Do you want to stop and score your current roll? (yes/no): no
-Do you want to stop and score your current roll? (yes/no): yes player 1's score: 21
+player 1 rolled: (3, 6, 2) Do you want to stop and score your current roll? (yes/no): yes player 1's score: 21

 player 2's score: 14
- player 2 rolled: (5, 1, 6)
-Do you want to stop and score your current roll? (yes/no): yes player 2's score: 26 player 2 wins!
+player 2 rolled: (5, 1, 6) Do you want to stop and score your current roll? (yes/no): yes player 2's score: 26
+player 2 wins!